JPSieg/MeltR/README.md

 The core of MeltR is the “meltR.A” function for fitting absorbance melting curves and the “meltR.F” function for fitting fluorescence binding isotherms.

 The creators of MeltR are interested in improving MeltR by adding new molecular models.
 Areas of interest include multistate models and models to describe G-quadruplex RNA.
 Please email Jacob Sieg at jus841@psu.edu for suggestions.

+Please cite our papers if you use MeltR.
+If you use MeltR to fit absorbance melting curves, a paper hopefully is forthcoming.
+If you use MeltR to fit fluorescence binding isotherms please cite:

+Sieg, J. P.; McKinley, L. N.; Huot, M. J.; Yennawar, N. H.; Bevilacqua, P. C. The Metabolome Weakens RNA Thermodynamic Stability and Strengthens RNA Chemical Stability.
+Biochemistry 2022. https://doi.org/10.1021/acs.biochem.2c00488.

 # 2 MeltR installation